As an affiliate, we earn from qualifying purchases made on our website.

 The first two balls produce low spin off the tee and high spin around the green.
 This makes them good choices for better players.
 The last two produce low spin off the tee and low-mid spin near the green.
 They’d be a better choice for average golfers.

 Learn More: Want to know more balls with high and low spin rates?
-Click here to find out which golf balls spin the most and least?
+Read our guide on the highest and lowest spinning golf balls.

 Do Low Spin Golf Balls Go Straighter?